gostonefire/filehashmap/README.md

     * CloseFiles()
     * RemoveFiles() (err error)
   * info - a pointer to a HashMapInfo struct which contains:
-    * RecordsPerBucket - Number of records allocated per bucket in the map file
+    * NumberOfBucketsNeeded - Total number of buckets needed as in the call to NewFileHashMap
-    * AverageBucketFillFactor - The calculated expected average filled records per bucket, should the keys be perfectly distributed over bucket numbers.
-    * NumberOfBuckets - Total number of buckets allocated in map file
+    * NumberOfBucketsAvailable - Total number of buckets available (this can be a different value compared to NumberOfBucketsNeeded depending on choice of hash algorithm)
     * FileSize - Size of the file created
   * err - which is a standard Go error

 ### Physical files created
-The NewFileHashMap function creates two physical files; the map file and the overflow file.
+The NewFileHashMap function creates one or two physical files (depending on choice of Collision Resolution Technique); a map file and potentially an overflow file.
 File names are constructed using the name that was given in the call to NewFileHashMap.
   * Map file - <name>-map.bin
   * Overflow file - <name>-ovfl.bin